michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 ## Descriptive Stats:

 ### Centrality:

+#### Central limit Theorem:

+In probability theory, the central limit theorem establishes that, in some situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution even if the original variables themselves are not normally distributed

 #### Arithematic Mean:
 best when character symmetric distribution without outliers: 1/n sigma X
 #### Geometric Mean: